centrica-engineering/nucleus-docs/docs/foundation/icons.md

 We use icons in number of different ways to convey meaning:

-* Signpost and navigate
+* Signpost and navigate.
-* Navigational or informational signposts for content
+* Navigational or informational signposts for content.
-* Illustrates content with a simple and clear visual
+* Illustrates content with a simple and clear visual.
-* Used by themselves at large size or smaller within a roundel
+* Used by themselves at large size or smaller within a roundel.

 ```
 If you are using the icon at a very large size to engage and visual impact, consider if an illustration might be better.